 MP Charlie Elphicke hits out over treatment by Tory Party

-In one of his first acts as Chief Whip, Julian Smith suspended Mr Elphicke last week and the Tory Party passed the allegations on to the police.
+The Dover and Deal MP denies any criminal wrongdoing after he was suspended by the Conservative chief whip.

-An MP who had the Tory whip suspended and was reported to the police is claiming the process being followed by the party is “fundamentally wrong” because he still does not know what he is accused of.
+An MP who had the Tory whip suspended and was reported to the police has claimed the process being followed by the party is “fundamentally wrong” because he still does not know what he is accused of.

-Charlie Elphicke was using a speech to his local Conservative association to claim he faces a “denial of justice” in an outspoken attack on the way his case was handled.
+Charlie Elphicke used a speech to his local Conservative association to claim he faced the “denial of justice” in an outspoken attack on the way his case was handled.

 Mr Elphicke – who denies any criminal wrongdoing – claims the press were tipped off about the action being taken against him before he was told and the whole area of reporting allegations of misconduct is a “mess”.

+Commons Speaker John Bercow also stressed that people accused of wrongdoing had a right to know the case against them – and should not have to find out through the media.

+Mr Bercow said it was “predictable” there would be a tragedy such as the death of Carl Sargeant, the former Welsh government minister who is understood to have taken his own life after being accused of “unwanted attention, inappropriate touching or groping” without being given the full details of the allegations he faced.

-In one of his first acts as Chief Whip, Julian Smith suspended Mr Elphicke last week and the Tory Party passed the allegations on to the police.
+Mr Elphicke was suspended by chief whip Julian Smith in one of his first acts in the job and the allegations he faced were passed to the police.

 In a statement to the Dover and Deal Conservative Association on Thursday evening, Mr Elphicke hit back at his treatment by Mr Smith and Prime Minister Theresa May.